VouDoo/qanalyser/INSTALL.md

 Ensure that **Python version 3.4 or newer** is installed on your system.

-#### Install Python 3.4 on RHEL6

-Run the command:

-    sudo yum install python34 python34-libs python34-devel python34-pip
+#### Linux

+Install the following packages:

+- python3
+- python3-libs
+- python3-devel
+- python3-pip

+> Package names can vary depending on your Linux distribution.

+#### Windows

+Download and install the latest version of Python for Windows on <https://www.python.org/downloads/>

 ### UNIX ODBC

-> This package is required for installing the Python module "pyodbc".
+> ODBC is required for using the Python module "pyodbc".

-#### Install UNIX ODBC on RHEL6

-Run the command:
+#### Linux

+Install the following package:

-    sudo yum install unixODBC-devel
+- unixODBC-devel

+> Package names can vary depending on your Linux distribution.

+#### Windows

+ODBC is part of the recent Windows operating systems.

 ### PyODBC